Industrial plastic is spilling into Great Lakes, and no one's regulating it, experts warn | CBC News

 Environment and Climate Change Canada referred CBC to its actions on achieving zero plastic waste by 2030.
 That effort is focused on single-use plastic products and "working with provinces and territories to make producers responsible for the plastic waste that their products generate."

-The Ontario Ministry of Environment did not respond to CBC's request for comment by deadline.
+The Ontario Ministry of the Environment, Conservation and Parks did not respond to CBC's request for comment by deadline.

 Across the border in the United States, a bill was introduced this year to address pre-production pellets.
 The Plastic Pellet Free Waters Act will require the U.S. Environmental Protection Administration to prohibit the discharge of these pellets into waterways from industry and transport sources.
 The bill is currently making its way through Congress.